defang-io/pulumi-defang/README.md

 const service = new DefangService("defang-demo", {
   // name: "…",                             // defaults to the Pulumi resource name
-  // image: "nginx:latest",                 // pre-built container image
+  // image: "nginx:latest",                 // use a pre-built container image, or
-  build: {
+  build: {                                  // build from source
     context: ".",
     dockerfile: "Dockerfile.dev",
   },